-Pain from an impacted wisdom tooth (or teeth) is one of the most common causes of pain, and often the culprit of jaw pain or a toothache.
-In this article, we are going to discuss 4 symptoms of impacted wisdom teeth, and what you need to do if you are currently experiencing any of these signs or symptoms.
+Pain that has resulted from an impacted wisdom tooth (or teeth) is one of the most common causes of mouth pain, and often the culprit of jaw pain or a toothache.
+In this article, we are going to discuss four symptoms of impacted wisdom teeth, and what you need to do if you are currently experiencing any of these signs or symptoms.

 1. Pain and Tenderness in the Back of the Mouth

 If you are experiencing tenderness or a painful sensation in the back of your mouth that causes you to cringe in pain, then you may have an impacted wisdom tooth.
 The pain may radiate to other areas, but may also be concentrated specifically behind the last molar.

 Patients with impacted wisdom teeth typically have trouble chewing food or drinking cold drinks.
 If you are consistently experiencing pain when you eat, and struggle to eat the foods that you love, then it may be time to see a dentist to find out if your wisdom teeth are impacted.